French football terminates TV deal with troubled Mediapro - RFI

 But since October, Mediapro has been in negotiations with the league (LFP), pushing for a reduction in the amount it pays.

-A journalist working for Telefoot, the channel that Mediapro created to show Ligue 1, told AFP that the channel's director general Julien Bergeaud had addressed employees on Friday in a video call.
+A journalist working for Telefoot, the channel Mediapro created to show Ligue 1, told AFP the channel's director general Julien Bergeaud had addressed employees on Friday in a video call.

 "Bergeaud told us it's over - he was very emotional and on the verge of tears," the journalist, who asked not to be identified, said.